Initial focus areas of the Regional Infrastructure Fund

 Flood resilience is a key component of the RIF, as such infrastructure protects our economic security and enhances the resilience of other critical infrastructure while helping keep families, businesses, and communities safe.

-The RIF will make $200 million available for flood resilience projects.
+The RIF has made $200 million available for flood resilience projects.

 Before the Deluge 2.0 [PDF 15.1MB] – Resilient Rivers